COATES, Charles. 406. Private. Discharged 31/03/19.

 COLLIER, Louis Van.
 1745.
 Private, Lance Corporal Northumberland Fusiliers 61212, Lance Corporal 7th London Regiment 61212 MIC

 COLLINS, Vernon N. 2040.
 Private MICCOLLINS, Victor Leon Monier.
-1308, Lance Corporal.
-Killed in Action in France 09/04/1918.
+1308.
+Lance Corporal.
+Killed in Action in France at Defence of Vieille Chapelle 09/04/1918.
 Son of F. A. Collins, Deputy Registrar of the Courts, Trinidad.
-Born 25 Sep 1896, at Port of Spain.
+Born 25/09/1896 at Port of Spain.
 Educated Queens Royal College, Port of Spain, Trinidad.
-Sailed with the First Merchants Contingent on 18 Oct 1915.
-(Reference: Commonwealth War Dead Grave Memorial Reference: XVII.
-B. 19.
-Cemetery: CABARET-ROUGE BRITISH CEMETERY, SOUCHEZ, France).
-Commemorated on Port of Spain Cenotaph.1915 Star medal trio entitlement details confirmed on MIC.
+Sailed with the 1st Caribbean Merchants and Planters Contingent on 18/10/1915.
+Buried in the CABARET-ROUGE BRITISH CEMETERY, SOUCHEZ, France.
+Commemorated on Port of Spain Cenotaph.
+Awarded 1914/15 Star medal trio.
 Image from Old Comrades Association Bulletin.

 COLLINS, William L. 695.
 Private MIC